Home » Blog » Digital Music Activities » Learning Dynamics Music Games for Elementary Grades

 Quizlet is a free online tool that provides several different ways to practice any content.
 I created a simple set of dynamics vocabulary.
 Four of the games are embedded in this post.

-• Use the scroll bar on the right-hand side to center the flashcard.
+• Center the Flashcard.
+If necessary, use the scroll bar on the right-hand side to center flashcards.

-• Click the speaker in the upper left-hand corner of the flashcard to hear the Italian pronunciation.
+• Listen to the Pronunciation.
+Click the speaker in the upper right-hand corner of the flashcard to hear the Italian pronunciation.

 Learn Mode

-Pull the side scroll bar on the right side down to view all answer choices.
-These questions are NOT timed.
+• Pull the scroll bar on the right side down to view all 4 answer choices.

-• Click or tap the term which matches the dynamic level.
+• Click or tap the term that matches the dynamic level.

 Dynamics Matching Game